fluxed-lang/flux/README.md

 ## License

-Flux is licensed under the MIT License.
+Flux is licensed under the LGPLv3 License.